Welcome to Vicksburg Historic Village & Depot Museum

 The Historic Village was approved by the Vicksburg Planning Commission and the Village of Vicksburg Council in 1995.
 It has grown from the Depot Museum to include nine other buildings housing artifacts that reflect the period the Village depicts from the 1890s to 1932 when electrification was fully realized in the rural area known as Vicksburg, Michigan.

 The Historic Village currently consists of a Caboose and Boxcar, Cemetery, Farmstead, Gazebo, Newspaper Office and Print Shop, Railway Express, Strong School, Township Hall, Union Depot Museum, and Village Garage.
-A General Store/Sweet Shop are currently under construction.
+A General Store/Sweet Shop opened in 2016 with beautiful displays of goods could be purchased in an old fashioned general store at the time and a soda fountain, modeled after a one-time local sweet shop in downtown Vicksburg.
 The goal is to acquire and restore an entire Historic Village.

 Historical Society volunteers are available to answer questions about Vicksburg area history and assist with genealogy/family history questions.